jaywhj/md-slideshow/README.md

 ### MD-slideshow

-This project demonstrates how to generate beautiful slideshows using [MkSlides](https://github.com/MartenBE/mkslides) and [reveal-md](https://github.com/webpro/reveal-md). you need to install them first.
+This project demonstrates how to generate beautiful slideshows using [MkSlides](https://github.com/MartenBE/mkslides) or [reveal-md](https://github.com/webpro/reveal-md). you need to install them first.

 Download this project, open a terminal, switch to this project's directory use `cd`, and then follow the README prompts for the `MkSlides` and `reveal-md` to run it.